avannus/CircuitSimDocker/docker/README.md

 # Updating the Docker

 run `./testing.sh` to make tests, run `CircuitSimDocker.sh -t` to run the most recent test.
+Run `./buildAll.sh` to build and push all available versions of CircuitSim.

 ## Push to stable